 The upper bands of the scale — reason, love, joy, peace — are not where most clients live full-time.
 They are levels that come online for clients who do the work long enough that the system reorganises around something other than threat.

 Reason and integration.
 The level at which pattern becomes visible.
-The client can see their own behaviour from outside it, hold contradictions without collapsing, and metabolise complexity.
+The client can see their own behaviour from outside it.
+Hold contradictions without collapsing.
+And metabolise complexity.
 The level at which a client begins to be useful to other people.

 Love, joy, gratitude.
 Connection comes back online.
 The client experiences reality as something with weight and richness again.
-This is also the level at which the client typically becomes a practitioner themselves — the orientation toward serving others arises naturally at this band.
+This is also the level at which the client typically becomes a practitioner themselves.
+The orientation toward serving others arises naturally at this band.

 Peace and clarity.
 The highest band.
 No resistance to what is.
-Things are seen accurately, without the distortion the lower lenses introduced.
+Things are seen accurately.
+Without the distortion the lower lenses introduced.
 A small minority of clients live here consistently.
 Many touch it briefly in deep practice or in moments of integration after substantial work.

 How a Quantum Key Institute practitioner reads the level